renpy/renpy/sphinx/source/trans_trans_python.rst

     .. attribute:: hide_request

-        This is set to true when the function is caled, to indicate that the transform is being hidden.
+        This is set to true when the function is called, to indicate that the transform is being hidden.

     .. attribute:: hide_response